-Blitz: A game plan based on hitting your opponent’s blots repeatedly in your home board, in an all-out effort to keep him on the bar, make points, and close him out.
+Blitz: A game plan based on hitting your opponent’s blots repeatedly in your home board, in an all-out effort to keep them on the bar, make points, and execute a complete close out.
 Blitzes are usually attempted at the beginning of a game and can often lead to gammon or even backgammon wins.

 Block: To restrict the movement of an opponent by making points in front of his checkers.